Why Dentists Run Late: 17 time sucks that can destroy your schedule

 Years ago, I ran an experiment.
 For one month, I did zero chit‑chat, other than, “Hello, my name is Dr Hassed.
 Thanks for coming,” everything else was strictly about the dentistry.
 Guess what.
 The patients didn’t miss it.
 No one complained and my treatment acceptance rate was the same.

 That experiment taught me something important: patients come to the dentist to get their teeth fixed, not for conversation.
 Efficient dentists keep chit-chat brief.

 One of the best dentists I know at making patients feel comfortable never chats more than 20-30 seconds and only while getting the patient ready for treatment.
-He talks with such warmth and focus that the patients admire his wonderful care.
+He talks with such warmth and focus that the patients admire his wonderful chair-side manner.

 4. Leaving the room mid‑procedure